sapphire008/Python/PySynapse/README.md

   - util/Database: database function (To be implemented)
   - util/Analyzer: simple data analyzers (To be implemented)

+**Planned features of Scope window**
+* Allows multiple channels of display: voltage, current, stim
+* Allows multiple episodes of display in the same channel, with different color
+* Spin up a second smaller window to allow zoomed in display
+* Exporting graphs as EPS, SVG, PNG, TIFF
+**Planned features of Analysis for traces**
+* Line up the plot with baseline removed.
+Baseline is a selected window
+* Spike, EPSP/EPSC/IPSP/IPSC detection
+**Planned features of Imreg window**
+* Display a stack as movie
+* Display the Maximum Pixel Intensity image

 #########################################################################
 1. Dependencies:
     - numpy
     - pandas
+    - PyQt4
     - pyqtgraph: for data display (trace and image)
     - matplotlib: for exporting figures